playjoa/Unity_LeanTween_Tools/README.md

 # Unity_LeanTween_AnimationScripts
-Some of usefull scripts to add in your UI's for nice animations!

 Make your UI pop with easy to implement animations!

-LeanTween was developed by <a href='https://assetstore.unity.com/publishers/1487'>Dented Pixel</a>, show hiw some love on the Asset Store :D!
+LeanTween was developed by <a href='https://assetstore.unity.com/publishers/1487'>Dented Pixel</a>, show hiw some love on the Asset Store :D

 /LeanTween (Folder): Contains the base framework for lean tween!
 You can also get it for free from the Unity Asset Store <a href='https://assetstore.unity.com/packages/tools/animation/leantween-3595'>HERE</a>! <br>
 /Leantween Scripts (Folder): Contains the 3 scripts to use in your UI, or other areas that you may find it useful in your project :D <br>

-# How it can look!
+# Make your UI Pop!
 ![](Screenshots/Demo.gif)